On a completed generating function of locally harmonic Maass forms: Introduction and statement of results

+Hence, as a function of $\tau$, the set of discontinuities of $\Psi$ is dense in the upper half plane.
+Nonetheless, the function is still well defined at each point $\tau\in\H$ and we investigate the modularity property of $\Psi$ as a function of $z$ whenever $\tau$ is fixed.
 However, unlike in the case of $\Omega$, $\Psi$ is not itself modular, but may be naturally completed to a function which is modular of weight $\frac{3}{2}-k$ as a function of $z$.
 This mirrors the mock theta functions of Ramanujan, which are themselves holomorphic but may be completed to nonholomorphic modular objects called harmonic weak Maass forms.
 The mock theta functions are in a class of functions called \begin{it}mock modular forms\end{it}, which have naturally appeared in a variety of applications.
 Their benefit has been observed in the areas of partition theory (for example \cite{AndrewsMock,Bringmann,BGM,BOfq,BORank}), Zagier's duality \cite{ZaDual} (for example \cite{BODual}), and derivatives of $L$-functions (for example \cite{BrO,BrY}).
 To give another example, they have also recently appeared in Eguchi, Ooguri, and Tachikawa's \cite{EOT} investigation of moonshine for the largest Mathieu group $M_{24}$.
 For a good overview of mock modular forms, see \cite{OnoUnearth} and \cite{ZagierBourbaki}.

 We now return to the properties of the functions $\mathcal{F}_{D}$.
 In addition to being natural preimages of the functions $\fkD$, the $\mathcal{F}_D$ are furthermore \begin{it}locally harmonic Maass forms.\end{it} Such functions satisfy weight $2-2k$ modularity and are annihilated (away from a certain set of measure zero) by the weight $2-2k$ hyperbolic Laplacian